 - a rough, proposed budget for the time abroad (including airfare, in-country living & travel expenses, research expenses, etc);

-- a brief (100-200 word) summary statement of how your proposed work will address and engage issues of social justice (guidance on what is meant by social justice can be found below);
+- a brief (approximately 250 words) summary statement of how your proposed work will address and engage issues of social justice (guidance on what is meant by social justice can be found below);